-As of November 2022
+As of February 2023

 The Biden-Harris Administration has hit the ground running to implement the Bipartisan Infrastructure Law, and it is already delivering results for the people of Alaska.
-To date, nearly \$3 billion in Bipartisan Infrastructure Law funding has been announced and is headed to Alaska with over 560 specific projects identified for funding.
-Since the Bipartisan Infrastructure Law passed, Alaska is set to receive more than \$2 billion for transportation to invest in roads, bridges, public transit, ports and airports and \$296 million for clean water.
-And, as of today, more than 12,000 households across the state are receiving affordable internet due to the Bipartisan Infrastructure Law.
+To date, \$3.3 billion in Bipartisan Infrastructure Law funding has been announced and is headed to Alaska with over 601 specific projects identified for funding.
+Since the Bipartisan Infrastructure Law passed, Alaska will receive approximately \$2.1 billion for transportation to invest in roads, bridges, public transit, ports and airports and roughly \$296 million for clean water.
+And, as of today, more than 14,000 households across the state are receiving affordable high-speed internet due to the Bipartisan Infrastructure Law.
 Many more projects will be added in the coming months, as funding opportunities become grant awards and as formula funds become specific projects.
 By reaching communities all across Alaska - including rural communities and historically underserved populations - the law makes critical investments that will improve lives for Alaskans and position the state for success.